oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 **When using a label selector or regular expression**

-For operators configured to select managed namespaces through the use of a label selector or regular expression, you simply need to create a namespace with the appropriate labels or with a name that matches the expression, respectively.
+For operators configured to select managed namespaces through the use of a label selector or regular expression, you  need to create a namespace with the appropriate labels or with a name that matches the expression, respectively.

 {{% notice warning %}}
 If your operator Helm `enableClusterRoleBinding` configuration value is `false`, then